July 08, 2019

 Pikler interior at Kideo childcare

-Drachten are designed according to Emmi Pikler's vision.
-These are challenging environments.
-They are also low-stimulus: there are not toys everywhere and the walls are not covered with busy posters.
-There are no bright colors and no plastic toys with lights and sounds.
-Kideo offers a nice environment where children can explore.
-There is a central wall to which shelves containing passive toys are attached from floor to ceiling.
-The children can pick this up and look at it quietly.
+All Kideo locations in Groningen , Assen , and Drachten are designed according to Emmi Pikler's vision.
+They are challenging environments.
+They are also low-stimulus: toys aren't scattered everywhere, and the walls aren't covered in busy posters.
+There are no bright colors or plastic toys with lights and sounds.
+Kideo offers a pleasant environment where children can explore.
+There's a central wall with shelves, from floor to ceiling, containing passive toys.
+Children can pick these up and explore at their leisure.
 The cabinets are open and therefore freely accessible.
-There are wicker pouffes, soft rugs and wooden furniture.
-Each location also has a studio.
-There children can paint, cut, paste, draw and much more.
-This craft room has a wide range of materials that the children can pick up themselves.
-The children can play outside.
-There is a lawn, a sandbox and all kinds of outdoor toys.
+There are wicker poufs, soft rugs, and wooden furniture.
+Each location also has a studio where children can paint, cut, paste, draw, and much more.
+This craft room has a wide selection of materials that children can use themselves.
+Outside, children can play to their heart's content.
+There's a lawn, a sandbox, and all kinds of outdoor toys.
 We also have a vegetable garden where we grow various fruits and vegetables together.